 Bloedel Conservatory (4600 Cambie St.) is a domed lush paradise where you can experience the colors and scents of the tropics year-round, within Queen Elizabeth Park, atop the City of Vancouver’s highest point.
 From Little Mountain (501 feet), see panoramic views over the city crowned by the mountains of the North Shore.
 A former rock quarry has been converted into beautiful Queen Elizabeth Park with flower gardens, public art, grassy knolls.
 In Bloedel Conservatory, more than 200 free-flying exotic birds, 500 exotic plants and flowers thrive within a temperature-controlled environment.
 A donation from Prentice Bloedel built the domed structure, which was dedicated in 1969 “to a better appreciation and understanding of the world of plants,” and is jointly operated by Vancouver Park Board and VanDusen Botanical Garden Association.

-The H.R.
-MacMillan Space Centre is a good astronomy museum worth visiting in Vanier Park, at 1100 Chestnut St, Vancouver.
+Fans of astronomy will enjoy H.R.
+MacMillan Space Centre in Vanier Park, at 1100 Chestnut St, Vancouver, BC.
 It was founded 1968 and named for a British Columbia industrialist and philanthropist.
-See science exhibits and shows in the GroundStation Canada Theatre, Cosmic Courtyard, and cool Planetarium Star Theatre.
+See worthwhile science exhibits and shows in the GroundStation Canada Theatre, Cosmic Courtyard, and cool Planetarium Star Theatre.
 The building was designed in the 1960s by architect Gerald Hamilton to house what was then called The Centennial Museum.
 The Space Centre shares the building with the Museum of Vancouver.
 Outside, the Crab fountain sculpture was made in 1968 by George Norris.
-In First Nation legend, the crab is the guardian of the harbour and it was also the zodiac sign at the time of the Canadian Centennial in 1967.
+In First Nation legend, the crab is the guardian of the harbour and was also the zodiac sign at the time of the Canadian Centennial in 1967.

 Lynn Canyon, North Vancouver